ncatlab/nlab-content/pages/9/4/2/8/8249/content.md

  {#LongExactSequence}

-The central general fact about derived functors to be discussed here is now the following.
+The central general fact about derived functors to be discussed here is the following.

 +-- {: .num_prop #LongExactSequenceOfRightDerivedFunctorsFromShortExactSequence}
 ###### Proposition